aurelia/aurelia/docs/user-docs/developer-guides/cheat-sheet.md

 * Rename `unbind` to `unbinding` (there is no `unbound`)
 * Rename `detached` to `detaching` (there is no more `detached`)
   * If you _really_ need to run logic _after_ the component is removed from the DOM, use `unbinding` instead.
 * If you need the `owningView`, consider the interface shown below: what was "view" in v1 is now called "controller", and what was called "owningView" in v1 is now called "parentController" (or simply parent in this case).
-You can inject it via DI with the `@IController` decorator / `IController` interface, therefore it's no longer passed-in as an argument to `created`.
+You can inject it via DI using `resolve(IController)`, therefore it's no longer passed-in as an argument to `created`.

 ### The view model interfaces